 Our experience seeing the sunrise at Cadillac Mountain

-We visited Acadia National Park in mid-October, just days before the reservations were no longer required for Cadillac Mountain.
-We arrived at the road for Cadillac Mountain right before our entrance time of 5 AM, showed our America the Beautiful Pass and reservation QR code, and made it up to the summit.
+Our visit to Acadia National Park was in mid-October, just days before the reservations were no longer required for Cadillac Mountain.
+We arrived at the road for Cadillac Mountain right before our entrance time of 5 AM.
+At the booth we showed our America the Beautiful Pass and reservation QR code, and made it up to the summit.

-We were one of the first few to park in the lot and pretty soon after arriving, we headed to our spot for the next 1.5 hours.
+We were one of the first to park in the lot and soon after arriving, found a spot.
 Although the temperature itself wasn’t horrible (it was in the 40s we believe), sitting still, plus wind made it pretty brutal.
 But we kept telling ourselves it would pay off!

 The spot we had was right in front of a roped off area, which meant no one could sit directly behind us, which we really liked.
 At first, we were the only ones around, but slowly more people arrived.
 However, looking behind us, there were a LOT more people, especially as it got closer to sunrise.